 Good Shepherd United Methodist Church strives to emulate radical love and hospitality for all people in our congregation and community and to incorporate all persons into the life and ministry to which we are called.”

 Good Shepherd United Methodist Church became a Reconciling Congregation on Sunday, May 19, 2019 and officially joined the Reconciling Ministries Network.
-This means we welcome and affirm people of every age, race, gender identity, ethnic background, sexual orientation, physical appearance, physical or cognitive ability, socioeconomic status, educational background, political party, and marital status.
-Every day, we are living into what this means.
-We are excited to welcome you to join us on this journey!
+This means we welcome and affirm all God's children -- and all truly means all!
+Every day, we are striving to live more fully into what this means.

-During the worship service, all members present voted unanimously after spending a lot of time in prayer, discernment, listening, and learning together.
+During the worship service, all members present voted unanimously after a season of prayer, discernment, listening, and learning together.
 After the vote, we sang and danced our way outside where we displayed our rainbow flag, prayed, took photos, and signed a Reconciling Statement for display inside our church building.